razrotenberg/Arpeggino/README.md

 ## Tutorial: Step Five - Layers

 In the previous step we added the support to record sequences in Arpeggino.
+In this step we will add the support to iterate recorded layers and control them individually.

+Here's a video on [YouTube](https://youtu.be/3yDC3sfVmBc) demonstrating what we will achieve in this step of the tutorial.

 While recording, every key press creates a new layer in the sequence with the respective scale degree.
 Along with its scale degree, each layer has its configuration.